 Previously, back in the early days of Islam, many people were in bondage, slaves, and captives.
 Islam came to give them their right, and one of these rights was to include them as entitled to zakat money.

 Islam meant no hardships for Muslims.
-Therefore, Allah not only didn’t enforce Zakat money on people with debts, He, The Most Merciful, made people who owe enormous amounts of money entitled to zakat.
+Therefore, Allah not only didn’t enforce Zakat money on people with debts, He, The Most Merciful, but also made people who owe enormous amounts of money entitled to zakat.

 For The Cause of God

 It is just to gain the pleasure of Allah Almighty.
 It is as simple as this.
 There aren’t long, hard, complicated roads to pave and walk to get Allah’s pleasure.
 You can always take the short-cutes-roads.
 Just like this, “giving Zakat for the cause of Allah.”